PyGreSQL/PyGreSQL/docs/contents/pg/db_types.rst

 internal type names and type OIDs to PyGreSQL "type names" (which are also returned by :meth:`DB.get_attnames` as dictionary values).

-These type names are strings which are equal to the simple PyGreSQL name or to regular type names if these have been enabled with :meth:`DB.use_regtypes`.
-Besides being strings, they are also carrying additional information about the associated PostgreSQL type in the following attributes:
+These type names are strings which are equal to either the simple PyGreSQL names or to the more fine-grained registered PostgreSQL type names if these have been enabled with :meth:`DB.use_regtypes`.
+Besides being strings, they carry additional information about the associated PostgreSQL type in the following attributes:

         - *oid* -- the PostgreSQL type OID
-        - *pgtype* -- the PostgreSQL type name
+        - *pgtype* -- the internal PostgreSQL data type name
-        - *regtype* -- the regular type name
+        - *regtype* -- the registered PostgreSQL data type name
-        - *simple* -- the simple PyGreSQL type name
+        - *simple* -- the more coarse-grained PyGreSQL type name
         - *typtype* -- `b` = base type, `c` = composite type etc.
         - *category* -- `A` = Array, `b` =Boolean, `C` = Composite etc.
         - *delim* -- delimiter for array types